ribozone/notes/content/games/dev/jams/decker fantasy camp 2025.md

 #### july 21<sup>st</sup>

-- almost jumped out of my chair when i noticed pizzapranks added cell culture to [this collection](https://itch.io/c/4565/to-play)
+- almost jumped out of my chair when i noticed pizzapranks added cell culture to [this collection](https://itch.io/c/4565/to-play) on itch.io
-	- "If your game is on this list I would certainly recommend [submitting](http://indiepocalypse.com/submit) your game to Indiepocalypse!'"
+	- "If your game is on this list I would certainly recommend [submitting](http://indiepocalypse.com/submit) your game to Indiepocalypse!"
-	- i was literally honestly really truly listening to indiepocalypse radio at that moment
+	- i was literally listening to indiepocalypse radio at that moment
 	- unbelievably wild
+		- i did it